Dulab2020/ARMT/README.md

 # ARMT
 ## Introduction:
-ARMT is auto RNA-seq data minning tool
+ARMT is auto RNA-seq data minning tool.<br>
 The aim of ARMT is :
     i) integrate and facilitate the downstream analysis of RNA-seq data, ii) provide the way to analyze geneset according to GSVA, iii) explore the correlation of gene expression and mutation.
+Author:
+Guanda Huang —— 202010108432@mail.scut.edu.cn
+Hongli Du —— hldu@scut.edu.cn
+Year: 2021
 License: GPL(>=3)
 ##### The packages from Bioconductoe including:
 maftools<br>